charasyn/Information/README.md

 You will be asked to verify the account in Email Settings.
 Once the address is verified, your benefits should be accessible.

-## 4. Create a Private GitHub Repository
+## 4. Create a Private GitHub Repository :zap:
 Now that you have an account, you can create your repository (repo) for the course.
 Only one person per group needs to create a repo.
 Navigate to your repositories page and click the green button in the upper-right labeled `New` to create a new repo.